 Completing in Q4 2020, Victoria Residence at Crown Street is one of the most in-demand new investment projects in Manchester.

-Boasting a prime location within a new masterplanned community in Manchester city centre – one of the UK’s highest-performing investment cities – and premium facilities including high-floor swimming pool and Royal Garden, Victoria Residence at Crown Street is a breathtaking new development of luxury residential apartments.
+Boasting a prime location within a new masterplanned community in Manchester city centre – one of the UK’s highest-performing investment cities – and premium facilities including a high-floor swimming pool and Royal Garden, Victoria Residence at Crown Street is a breathtaking new development of luxury residential apartments.

 Now 98% sold out, the final apartments have just been released.
 And, based on the starting price of GBP 299,000, you could now save GBP 4,950 in SDLT when buying before the end of March 2021.